jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

       at runtime?
 How would you recognize it in a profile to know it matters?
     - What the heck is an archetype?
 Shows up all over in the compiler source, mentioned in then typechecker doc, defined NOWHERE!
+    - What's with the "jump slide" in some function prologs?

 - Unsafe Swift:
     - Can we write out a desugaring for all the bridging business to better